Gyanreyer/react-hover-video-player/docs/CONTRIBUTING.md

 This library uses [Cypress component tests](https://docs.cypress.io/guides/component-testing/introduction) for automated testing; all test files can be found in the `tests/cypress/component` directory.

-`npm run test` will run all tests once and check the tests' code coverage. **100% code coverage is required**.
+- `npm run test` will run all tests once and check the tests' code coverage. **100% code coverage is required**.
 If you make a change, you must add a test accordingly.
+  - To run a specific test file, use the `--spec` flag like so: `npm run test -- --spec tests/cypress/component/testFile.spec.tsx`
+  - To only run a single test within a specific test file, change `it()` to `it.only()` for the desired test

-`npm run test-runner` will open the Cypress test runner; this will provide a nice interface which helps with debugging and will automatically re-run tests as you make changes.
+- `npm run test-runner` will open the Cypress test runner; this will provide a nice interface which helps with debugging and will automatically re-run tests as you make changes.

-`npm run test:smoke` will perform a production build and then run all tests against the built code in a Chrome browser window.
+- `npm run test:smoke` will perform a production build and then run all tests against the built code in a Chrome browser window.
 This can be used to catch potential problems introduced by the rollup config, but is otherwise slower to run and therefore not recommended for usage during regular development.

 ### Development playground